-Facebook Messenger is one of the best chat channels in your arsenal.
+Facebook Messenger is one of the best mobile messaging channels in your arsenal.
 After all, there are 1.2 billion people actively using Messenger — and that number is rapidly increasing.

-Unfortunately, there are hundreds of bot-building platforms out there that not only enable but actively empower brands to build and deploy chatbots that don’t comply with Facebook’s rules.
-These bots not only disrespect Facebook, they also disrespect Messenger users.
+Unfortunately, there are many chat platforms out there that not only enable, but actively empower brands to build and deploy messaging strategies that don’t comply with Facebook’s rules.
+These not only disrespect Facebook, they also disrespect Messenger users.

 Facebook is, after all, a fundamentally customer-oriented business; their mission is to connect people and provide them with an excellent user experience.
 The reason Facebook enacted a chatbot policy in the first place was to shield users from bot spam, thus allowing people to focus on the friends and brands they really wanted to hear from.

-So how can brands ensure their chatbot respects Facebook’s policies—and, in turn, respects their customers?
+So how can brands ensure their Messenger marketing strategy respects Facebook’s policies—and, in turn, respects their customers?

 (1) Obey the 24+1 rule.

 Facebook’s 24+1 rule is simple: standard Messenger bots can only respond to users who initiate conversations.
 They have a 24-hour window to respond, and can respond once more outside that window for reengagement.
 Each time the person responds, the 24+1 clock resets.
-The 24+1 rule is, quite simply, Facebook’s way to mitigate bot spam and stop brands from sending out unwanted Messenger blasts.
-It’s also a best practice for any brand employing a chatbot.
+The 24+1 rule is Facebook’s way to mitigate bot spam and stop brands from sending out unwanted Messenger blasts.
+It’s also a best practice for any brand employing an automated messaging strategy on the platform.
 Spam doesn’t help you engage users; instead, it alienates people and makes your brand look disreputable and rude.

-There are some chat platforms, however, who disregard the 24+1 rule and spam Messenger users outside the 24+1 window, or they message users who didn’t opt into a chat.
+There are some messaging platforms, however, that disregard the 24+1 rule and spam Messenger users outside the 24+1 window, or they message users who didn’t opt into a conversation.
 This not only disrespects Facebook and the customer, it also harms your brand.
 Furthermore, it harms all the reputable, rule-following chat platforms.
 Unwanted Messenger spam gives chat a bad name, and it gives Facebook ammunition to impose more rules.
 Don’t ruin it for everyone else.
 Instead, only send messages inside the 24+1 window.
 It’s an easy way to show respect for your customers, Messenger users at large, and Facebook itself.

 Don’t ruin it for everyone else.
 Only send messages inside the 24+1 window.